Generated Virginia valley river scene representing the Maury River, not an exact location photo

 Compare the Upper James, Jackson River, or Mossy Creek when the Maury is high, stormy, too low for floats, too hot, or access-limited.

-Check Virginia DWR freshwater rules for season and harvest details, and treat upper-pass trout opportunities as reach-specific rather than river-wide defaults.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check Virginia DWR freshwater rules for season and harvest details, and treat upper-pass trout opportunities as section-by-section rather than river-wide defaults.

 Goshen WMA swinging-bridge access